 WFTDI COVID-19 FAQs

 Yes!
-We are confident and excited about the roller derby that’s to come in 2021, and the planning for that to happen is starting in fall 2020.
+We are confident and excited about the roller derby that’s to come in 2022, and competitive pathway planning is underway.

-We don’t know when roller derby will return in full in each location but our robust return-to-play guidelines give us a framework for each league based on the local area’s rates of infection.
+We don’t know when roller derby will return in full to each location but our robust return-to-play guidelines give us a framework for each league based on the local area’s rates of infection.

 Why are you selling insurance during a pandemic?

-If members do not feel comfortable purchasing insurance now, we are extending discounts into winter 2021.
+If members do not feel comfortable purchasing insurance now, we are extending discounts into 2022.
 We will continue to offer policy renewals at a discount to ensure that members who do not want it to lapse may purchase it.

 Why didn’t I get a refund for 2020 insurance?